Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

 To illustrate the sky localization performance of our simulated supermassive black hole binary (SMBHB) mergers, we projected the posterior samples onto HEALPix sky maps in equatorial coordinates (RA, Dec in degrees).
 This is shown in Figure~\ref{fig:skymaps}.
 The color scale in each map represents the relative posterior probability density, and the yellow cross marks the true (simulated) source location.
 Each map includes a zoomed inset that highlights the region around the source, with a scale bar indicating the angular width of the zoom.
 As the chirp mass increases, the precision of sky localization improves noticeably.
 This trend reflects the stronger gravitational wave signal associated with more massive mergers, which allows the parameter estimation algorithms to constrain the source position more accurately.
 The insets also visually emphasize how the uncertainty region shrinks with mass, showing that even at larger distances, more massive binaries can be localized more precisely than lighter, closer systems.

-Additionally, we perform a model selection between the memory and the noise-only model to evaluate the detection confidence.
+Additionally, we perform a model selection using product space method between the memory and the noise-only model to evaluate the detection confidence.
 In the case of both \texttt{wn+rn+mem} and \texttt{wn+rn+gwb+mem} datasets, all posterior samples favor the memory model, allowing us to place a conservative lower bound on the Bayes factor of $\ln \mathcal{B} > 10$.
+Throughout this work, model preference and detectability are quantified using Bayes factors rather than matched-filter signal-to-noise ratio.